Who wins the battle of the best mid-range smartphone?

 Hardware and software

-The HONOR 20 comes equipped with the GPU Turbo 3.0 technology, in sync with the world’s first 7nm mobile chipset Kirin 980 HiAI, 128GB internal storage, 6GB of RAM and 3,750mAh battery with HONOR Super Charge technology.
+The Honor 20 comes equipped with the GPU Turbo 3.0 technology, in sync with the world’s first 7nm mobile chipset Kirin 980 HiAI, 128GB internal storage, 6GB of RAM and 3,750mAh battery with HONOR Super Charge technology.
 The OnePlus 7 is powered by the latest Qualcomm Snapdragon 855 processor along with Adreno 640 GPU.
 The phone is loaded with 6GB RAM + 128GB internal storage and 8GB RAM + 256GB storage option.
+The K20 Pro is powered by the Qualcomm Snapdragon 855 SoC and comes with 128GB internal storage and 6GB of RAM (there’s also 8GB of RAM, 256GB variant available).

-It also gives you lag-free gaming experience even while you play the high-graphic intensive games like PUBG, ASPHALT 9, NBA 2K19, Mobile Legends, Fortnite, FIFA Mobile, Modern Combat 5, etc.
+In the case of OxygenOS, the focus is mainly to provide a clean and fast Android experience.
+Much emphasis is laid on speed - slick animation and fast-loading apps.
+While the competition is close, Honor 20 leads yet again with its powerful performance.

-In the case of OxygenOS, their focus is mainly to provide a clean and fast Android experience, yet users may find both pros and cons.
-We feel that both the custom Operating Systems and equally competent, yet Honor 20 leads with its powerful performance.
+The MIUI 10 supports themes which lets you customise the look of the UI.
+It also gets a system-wide dark mode to save power and is easier on the eyes when using the phone at night.

 Battery